Menu

 Owned By: Town of Scituate

-Trails through the woods and across moss-covered outcroppings of rock, in a quiet corner of North Scituate.
-Several small stream crossings.
-A lovely place to explore!
+Located in a quiet corner of North Scituate, the Hubbell Preserve features trails through the woods and across moss-covered outcroppings of rock, with several small stream crossings.
+It is a lovely place to explore!

 Features

 At Hubbell, there is so much variety within a relatively small area!
-Granite outcroppings and glacial erratics (boulders) provide a fascinating contrast to the wetland and forest areas.
+Granite outcroppings and glacial erratic boulders provide a fascinating contrast to the wetland and forest areas.
 Other features include old stone walls and small streams.

 The property is named for Richard Hubbell, who donated a portion of the land to the Town of Scituate in the 1960s.
 Sixteen additional acres were purchased more recently, for conservation.
 The location — and in fact the entire neighborhood around the street known now as Indian Trail — was in earlier times a summer encampment for Native American tribes.